 Number Requirement Level LM3.1 There shall be a fertilizer management strategy that is reviewed annually. Ма LM3.1.1 The strategy shall include calculations of likely crop requirements, taking account of available nutrients in soil, organic manures, composts, and crop residues is in place and be based on the principles of efficiency and reduction of use.
-Mi LM3.2 The farmer shall test and record soil nutrient levels, at intervals relevant to maintaining a healthy vibrant soil.
+Mi If fertilizers are used, the requirements are applicable irrespective of land class.
+LM3.2 The farmer shall test and record soil nutrient levels, at intervals relevant to maintaining a healthy vibrant soil.
 Mi LM3.3 Fertilizers applied shall be appropriate and as specific to the situation as possible with minimal side effects.
 Mi LM3.3.1 Manures and fertilizers that can have a negative effect on soil microbial life and/or which contain heavy metals shall not be used.
-Mi LM 3.3.2 Fertilizers and manures shall only be applied to the intended crop area, specifically avoiding water bodies, riparian zones, and natural ecosystems.
+Mi LM3.3.2 Fertilizers and manures shall only be applied to the intended crop area, specifically avoiding water bodies, riparian zones, and natural ecosystems.
 Mi LM3.4 Application methods and equipment that minimize waste and pollution shall be adopted.
 Mi LM3.4.1 Application equipment shall be kept in good working order, cleaned after use, and regularly calibrated.
 Mi

-LM4.
 Pesticides